 Whether it’s for a wedding, prom, or a one-time black-tie event, many shoppers won’t hang on to special occasion purchases.
 Combined with more lenient return policies, this makes it easier for buyers to return these items.

 Because of the surplus of inventory, retailers and manufacturers aren’t as price-restrictive as before.
-Additionally, they’re offering different size lots to buyers from truckloads to pallets all in an effort to move the inventory.
+Additionally, they’re offering different-sized lots to buyers from truckloads to pallets, all in an effort to move the inventory.
 This gives buyers more flexibility in terms of their budget and storage capabilities.

 Before jumping feet first into the booming secondary apparel market, it’s important to know a few things beforehand.
 Take a look at this list of top things to consider before buying up liquidation apparel.